stelleron/stelleron.github.io/posts/bf-interp.md

 Here's a little fun project I whipped up in an hour.
 The implementation is just under a 100 lines of code, and with stripping comments and spaces out, it probably comes out to be around 60 lines.
 Let's jump right into it!

 # What is Brainf**k anyway?
 If you already know how the language works, you can skip this section.
-If you don't know, you can either read this section, or check out this amazing [video](https://www.youtube.com/watch?v=hdHjjBS4cs8&ab_channel=Fireship) by Fireship.io that summarises the whole in a 100-something seconds.
+If you don't know, you can either read this section, or check out this amazing [video](https://www.youtube.com/watch?v=hdHjjBS4cs8&ab_channel=Fireship) by Fireship that summarises the whole in a 100-something seconds.

 So basically, Brainf**k is an esoteric programming language famous for being incredibly minimalist, with only 8 commands.
 While it's Turing complete, meaning the programming language can theoretically solve any computational program, it's really impractical.
 It's still a fun thing to hack around with.
 So here's how the language works.